 The following accounting policies have been applied consistently in the consolidated financial statements for all periods presented, except as discussed in Note 5.
-The consolidated financial statements have been prepared on a historical cost basis, except for the measurement of the convertible debentures and interest rate swap at fair value.
+The consolidated financial statements have been prepared on a historical cost basis, except for the measurement of the convertible debentures and interest rate swap, which are presented at fair value.